 The Commission decided not to make major changes in plea agreement practices in the initial guidelines, but rather to provide guidance by issuing general policy statements concerning the acceptance of plea agreements in Chapter Six, Part B (Plea Agreements).
 The rules set forth in Fed.
 R. Crim.
 P. 11(e) govern the acceptance or rejection of such agreements.
 The Commission will collect data on the courts' plea practices and will analyze this information to determine when and why the courts accept or reject plea agreements and whether plea agreement practices are undermining the intent of the Sentencing Reform Act.
-In light of this information and analysis, the Commission will seek to further regulate the plea agreement process as appropriate.
-Importantly, if the policy statements relating to plea agreements are followed, circumvention of the Sentencing Reform Act and the guidelines should not occur.
+In light of this information and analysis, the Commission will seek to further regulate the plea agreements are followed, circumvention of the Sentencing Reform Act and the guidelines should not occur.